mrocklin/blog/_posts/work/2019-09-12-interactive-hpc.md

 {% include JB/setup %}

-Scientific institutions today are considering how to balance their current HPC infrastructure with a possible transition to commerical cloud.
+Scientific institutions today are considering how to balance their current HPC infrastructure with a possible transition to commercial cloud.

 This transition is partially motivated by data science users, who find that HPC policies make their workflows hard or impossible.
-These data science worklaods differ in a few ways from traditional HPC.
+These data science workloads differ in a few ways from traditional HPC.
-In particular they are data centric, interactive, and ad-hoc, using tools like Python and Jupter notebooks rather than highly tuned C++/MPI code that runs overnight.
+In particular they are data centric, interactive, and ad-hoc, using tools like Python and Jupyter notebooks rather than highly tuned C++/MPI code that runs overnight.

 This mismatch causes frustration both for users and for system administrators.